 “No (laughs)… as I said before I hope that I’ll have many more years in football and we’ll see what the future holds for me.”

-31. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, ON HIS FOUNDATION/THE AUDEMARS PIGUET WATCH THAT WAS AUCTIONED:
+31. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, ON AUDEMARS PIGUET DONATION TO HIS FOUNDATION (WATCH THAT WAS AUCTIONED):

 “It was fantastic because we could build a hospital in Rosario (Argentina) with this donation and help lots of young people in the city who needed it.
 When I was a child I used to visit a lot this hospital with my family and friends and today to be able to collaborate on this was wonderful.
 I’m really happy with it.”